nginxinc/nginx-basics-workshops/README.md

 1. The user's computer, which will host all the Docker containers, and provide a Desktop UI for using various apps, like Chrome, Visual Studio Code, Postman, Terminal.

-1. See [prerequisites.md](labs/lab0/prerequisites.md) file within`labs/lab0` folder, for details on installing the required software for your platform.
+1. See [OSS prerequisites.md](OSS/labs/lab0/prerequisites.md) file within`labs/lab0` folder, or the [Plus prerequisites.md](Plus/labs/lab0/prerequisites.md) file within`labs/lab0` folder for details on installing the required software for your platform.
 You will likely need full administrative privleges to properly install and configure the software.

 1. As you progress through the lab exercises, you will be adding more containers, and more features and options to NGINX.  **It is important that you complete the lab exercises in the order presented in this Workshop, so that you can see and learn how to configure NGINX properly, and complete all exercises successfully.**

+   >**For Nginx Plus labs, you must start at Lab1, as the Nginx Plus container is built in Lab1, and re-used for the additional labs.**

 1. The docker containers used are as follows:
    - NGINX Opensource ADC/load balancer, named `nginx-oss`
    - NGINX Plus ADC/load balancer, named `nginx-plus`
    - Web servers #1, 2, and 3; named `web1`, `web2` and `web3` respectively.
+   - Prometheus and Grafana, named as such.

 1. Further details of the docker containers: